au-ts/libgdb/examples/microkit_sddf_serial/README.md

        -device loader,file=bin/loader.img,addr=0x70000000,cpu-num=0
 ```

-This configuration will redirect the output to a virtual cosnole, which you can connect GDB to.
+This configuration will redirect the output to a virtual console, which you can connect GDB to.
 Note: The serial demux tool does not currently allow you to operate on virtual consoles.

 ## How to use